Twitch chat not working with vpn heres how to fix it

 - Networking basics for real-time apps - en.wikipedia.org/wiki/Computer_network

-If you’re looking to stay private and maintain fast, stable connections for gaming and streaming, NordVPN can be a good fit.
+Note about the affiliate link If you’re looking to stay private and maintain fast, stable connections for gaming and streaming, NordVPN can be a good fit.
 It’s got gaming-optimized servers, split tunneling, and strong DNS protection that help with Twitch chat stability.
-You can explore more here: https://go.nordvpn.net/aff_c?offer_id=15&aff_id=132441&aff_sub=0401 Torrentio not working with your vpn heres how to fix it fast: Quick fixes, VPN tips, and safety tweaks
+You can explore more here: https://go.nordvpn.net/aff_c?offer_id=15&aff_id=132441?sid=0401 Torrentio not working with your vpn heres how to fix it fast: Quick fixes, VPN tips, and safety tweaks

 Twitch chat not working with vpn heres how to fix it